 Over the last few years, demand for housing advice has dramatically risen in Lancashire.
 Three years ago, Shelter’s Blackburn based service was seeing around eight people a day, now they see around 68 people a day.
 This year, on average, 10 people experiencing homelessness come to Shelter Lancashire every week looking for advice, compared to one or two in the years before.

 We are currently the only housing specialist in Lancashire and we’ve only seen the hardships that people who live here face intensify over the past five years.
-One of the starkest examples of the surge in housing pressure is an ONS report that highlited the higher death rate of homeless people in town such as Blackburn.
+One of the starkest examples of the surge in housing pressure is an ONS report that highlited the higher death rate of homeless people in towns such as Blackburn.

 The report said: ‘The highest estimated rates of deaths of homeless people, relative to the total population of each area, included some smaller towns such as Blackburn with Darwen.’